 All current Torqeedo motors, including the 1003, have a GPS sensor, which sends data to the tiller or remote control LCD, so that it can display speed and range.
 This excellent new device takes that a massive step further, by utilising the rather larger colour screen of your smartphone.
 It can show speed, range and distance travelled or, on the map screen, a “range ring” indicates how far you can go on the remaining charge.
 Not quite the end of range anxiety, but certainly a big nail in its coffin. £119

 Hopefully you will never need one, and within the UK usually available within a couple of days, but if you’re going “off the beaten track” it might be worth keeping one in the spares locker.
-Supplied with a drive pin and lock nut. £89
+Supplied with a drive pin and lock nut.
+Please state whether it’s for a 1003 or an 1103 outboard (the propellers are different), in free text at end of order. £89

 Security Cover for Outboard Motor Clamp Handles